 2022 makes the 60th anniversary of Bond, James Bond, and with all the films recently coming to Prime Video as part of Amazon’s $8.5 billion acquisition of MGM earlier this year, I thought it was about time I watched them all again in order and see how I feel about each film.
 Since June 2020, Graham Stark and Matt Wiggins from LoadingReadyRun have been producing a fascinating podcast called From Rewatch with Love that I have been listening to regularly, these podcasts will help me during this rewatch to set out the films for you, they are fascinating, so go and give them a listen.

 This post will include an in-depth summary and my opinions of each of the 25 moves of the James Bond film franchise from Dr. No to No Time To Die.
-I won’t be including the none-EON Productions films Casino Royale (1967) or Never Say Never Again (1983).
-I will be including the ratings given by Graham and Matt in From Rewatch with Love that include these films, along with my rankings.
+I won’t include the none-EON Productions films Casino Royale (1967) or Never Say Never Again (1983).
+I will feature the rankings given by Graham and Matt in the podcast From Rewatch with Love.

 The first film I ever remember watching was Goldfinger, it has been my favourite film of the franchise ever since, so we’ll see what ranking it comes out with in the end.
-I have seen some of the films multiple times, some only parts of them, and some I’ve never got around to viewing at all.
-So as a massive Bond fan, I hope this will help me to watch the ones I’ve missed, rank the films more fairly, and maybe find a new favourite.
+I have seen some of the films multiple times, some only parts of them, and some I’ve never got around to viewing.
+As a massive Bond fan, I hope this will help me to watch the ones I’ve missed, rank the films more fairly, and maybe find a new favourite.
 I may even change my mind on some of the others I didn’t rate too highly in cinemas.

-This rewatch will happen over time and my rankings will change as I watch more films, I will include the final rankings on each post, in addition to a chart showing their changes over time, once the rewatch is finished – I’d love to see your rankings too, send them over to me on X/Twitter.
+This will happen over time and my rankings will change as I watch more films, I will include the final rankings on each post, in addition to a spreadsheet showing their changes over time.

 QUICK LINKS